The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: The JWST MIRI detectors and the pixel non-linear response to non-uniform illumination

 The 1D equation for the width of the MIRI detector depletion region is mathematically described by Eq.~\ref{eq:width_of_depletion_region} \citep{pierret1996,miri_pasp_7}.

-here $w$ is the width of the depletion region, $\kappa_{0}=11.68$ is the dielectric constant of silicon, $\varepsilon_{0}=8.854 * 10^{-12}$~$\frac{C}{V*m}$ is the permittivity of free space, $q=1.6*10^{-19}$~C is the elementary charge, $N_{A}=1.5*10^{12}$~cm$^{-3}$ is the density of the minority (acceptor) impurity concentration in the MIRI detector active layer, $V_{bias}=2.2$~V is the bias voltage, and $t_{B}=4$~$\mu m$ is the width of the detector blocking layer \citep{love2005,miri_pasp_7}.
+here $w$ is the width of the depletion region, $\kappa_{0}=11.68$ is the dielectric constant of silicon, $\varepsilon_{0}=8.854 .
+10^{-12}$~$\frac{C}{V*m}$ is the permittivity of free space, $q=1.6 .
+10^{-19}$~C is the elementary charge, $N_{A}=1.5 .
+10^{12}$~cm$^{-3}$ is the density of the minority (acceptor) impurity concentration in the MIRI detector active layer, $V_{bias}=2.2$~V is the bias voltage, and $t_{B}=4$~$\mu m$ is the width of the detector blocking layer \citep{love2005,miri_pasp_7}.
 We use these values to plot the width of the depletion region $w$ as a function of bias voltage $V_{bias}$ in Fig.~\ref{fig:width_of_depletion_region}.
-Based on the provided values we find that for a bias voltage $V_{bias}$=2.2~V the depletion region covers the full MRS short wavelength (SW), long wavelength (LW) detectors, and imaging (MIRIM) detector.
+Based on the provided values we find that for a bias voltage $V_{bias}$ = 2.2~V the depletion region covers the full MRS short wavelength (SW), long wavelength (LW) detectors, and imaging (MIRIM) detector.

-For an accumulated DN value of 50000~DN, if we use the net system gain value of 38300~DN/V of \cite{miri_pasp_7}, we estimate a debiasing of $\sim$1.3~V. Tracing this back to Fig.~\ref{fig:width_of_depletion_region}, at that level of debiasing the width of the depletion region is much less than the active layer width of both the MRS SW detector, LW detector, and MIRIM detector.
-Photo-excited electrons in the undepleted region can still be collected if they diffuse to the depleted region, but at reduced efficiency.
-This is the cause of the non-linearity at higher accumulated DN shown in Fig.~\ref{fig:non_linearity}.
+For a DN value of 50000~DN, if we use the net system gain value of 38300~DN/V of \cite{miri_pasp_7}, we estimate a debiasing of $\sim$1.3~V. Tracing this back to Fig.~\ref{fig:width_of_depletion_region}, at that level of debiasing (x-axis value of 0.9~V) the width of the depletion region is much less than the active layer width of both the MRS SW detector, LW detector, and MIRIM detector.
+Photoelectrons in the undepleted region can still be collected if they diffuse to the depleted region, but at reduced efficiency.
+This is the understood cause of the non-linearity at higher DN shown in Fig.~\ref{fig:non_linearity}.
 Calibrating the non-linearity effect due to the detector debiasing is equivalent to predicting what the output DN level would be if the active layer was always fully depleted.

 The non-linearity is wavelength-dependent due to the absorption coefficient of the Si:As infrared-active layer being wavelength-dependent.
 Up to 15~$\mu m$ the absorption coefficient is well described by Eq.~\ref{eq:absorption_coefficient} \citep{woods2011,miri_pasp_7}.